Skip to article frontmatterSkip to article content

 )

-Run the Python script from Terminal (or Anaconda Prompt) as follows (make sure to cd into the simulation directory):
+Run the Python script from a terminal (or Anaconda Prompt) in the simulation directory:

 python example_flux_convergence.py